Reality of Unipotent elements in Classical Lie Groups: Introduction

 \subsubsection{The symplectic group}

 Let $\F=\R$ or $\C$.
 Let ${\rm{ Sp}} (n, \F)$ denote the symplectic group over $\F$.
 It is known that not every element is strongly real in ${\rm Sp}(n, \F)$.
 It follows from the literature that every element in ${\rm{ Sp}} (n, \F)$ is a product of two skew-involutions, i.e. every element in ${\rm{PSp}} (n, \F)$ is strongly real, see \cite{ST}, \cite{W}.
-In a recent work Ellers and Villa \cite{EV} have proved decomposition of a symplectic map into a product of six involutions and have classified certain strongly real elements under some strong hypothesis, see \cite[Corollary 9]{EV}.
+In a recent work, Ellers and Villa \cite{EV} have proved decomposition of a symplectic map into a product of six involutions and have classified certain strongly real elements under some strong hypothesis, see \cite[Corollary 9]{EV}.
 In \cite{deC}, de la Cruz has given a characterization of strongly real elements in ${\rm{ Sp}} (n, \C)$.
 It is proved in \cite{deC2} that every element in ${\rm{Sp}}(2, \R)$ is a product of four involutions.
 However, strongly real classes are not very well-understood in ${\rm{ Sp}} (n, \R)$.
 In this work, we have given a very first classification of unipotent strongly real elements in ${\rm{ Sp}}(n, \R)$, see Theorem \ref{thm-sp-n-R-nilpot}.
-Classification of semisimple strongly real elements in ${\rm{ Sp}}(n, \R)$ remains open.